NikhilKrSharma/video-intelligence/ImageDetectionV3/README.md

 - Contains the backend driver algorithm for image detection.
 - The function ```detectObject``` takes in the mode (Laptop Camera or Existing Video File) as a parameter.
 - It utilises the Sort algorithm to identify and categorise people's faces.
 It also carries out age and gender detection.
+- It generates a CSV file displaying the mode age and gender of a person.
-- This file also gives the option to save the tracked video once complete.
+- Gives the option to save the tracked video once complete.
+- Detects every 5th Frame to increase processing time.

+## Sort.py
+- Contains the backend driver algorithm for the SortTracker face tracking module.

 ## Runner.py
 - Main code to run the algorithm using the ```tkinter``` library which creates a user interface.